Marian Foik

 Marian Foik (6 October 1933, in Bielszowice, now Ruda Śląska – 20 May 2005, in Warsaw) was a Polish athlete who mainly competed in the 100 metres.

 He competed at the 1964 Summer Olympics held in Tokyo, Japan, participating in the 4 x 100 metre relay.
-With his team mates Andrzej Zieliński, Wiesław Maniak and Marian Dudziak, he won the silver medal.
+With his teammates Andrzej Zieliński, Wiesław Maniak and Marian Dudziak, he won the silver medal.